 How are Insider Trading Cases Uncovered?

-Most insider trading cases are uncovered by sophisticated computer systems that are employed by the stock exchanges and by the NASD to monitor trading in the nation’s securities markets.
+Most insider trading cases are uncovered by sophisticated computer systems that are employed by the stock exchanges and by FINRA to monitor trading in the nation’s securities markets.
 The computer systems constantly monitor volume and price movements of all publicly traded stocks.
 When there is a price movement in a particular stock that exceeds predetermined parameters an alert is generated.
 The staff of the SRO will then monitor that stock to see if any unusual news announcements are made by the company.
 When there is an unusual amount of trading prior to a major news announcement the stage is set for an insider trading investigation.

 The SRO’s will first obtain trading records to determine who was trading in the company’s stock immediately prior to the announcement.
 Immediate red flags will arise if any of the company’s officers or directors traded in the company’s stock.
 The names of senior officers and directors are easily obtained from the company’s public filings with the SEC.

 Next the SRO’s will determine whether any of the individuals who traded are associated with broker-dealers.
 This is an important step of the process because the SRO’s only have jurisdiction over their own members and not the general public.
 If none of the individuals who traded are associated with member firms, the SRO will make a referral of the matter to the SEC for further investigation.

 The SEC’s Role

 By the time a referral is made to the SEC, the SRO’s have typically done a thorough analysis of the suspicious trading.
 The individuals who made the largest trades will be identified and their brokerage account statements will be provided to the SEC at the time of the referral.